glitchcoretech/glitchcoretech.github.io/README.md

   <h2>3.
 Information Security</h2>

   <p>
-    TikSave Pro is committed to safeguarding the confidentiality of your information.
+    We are committed to safeguarding the confidentiality of your information.
 Since we do not collect Personal Information, we focus on protecting Non-Personal Information using administrative, physical, and electronic security measures.
   </p>